vancepope/profile/README.md

             <img src="/images/codegetanimals.png" alt="Get Animals Code">

         - add_enclosure
-            - Receives name and dupe from HTTP Body
+            - Receives group_name from HTTP Body
             - Insert name into Enclosures if it doesn't exist
                 <img src="/images/insertenclosure.png" alt="Add Enclosure">
             - Returns a JSON object notifying the user that the enclosure has been created
             <img src="/images/codeaddenclosure.png" alt="Add Enclosure Code">

         - add_animal
-            - Receives group_name and dupe_name from HTTP Body
+            - Receives name from HTTP Body
             - Insert name into Animals if it doesn't exist
                 <img src="/images/queryinsertanimal.png" alt="Add Animal">
             - Returns a JSON object notifying the user that the enclosure has been created